Baseball in Japan: International play

 Japan has won the World Baseball Classic three times since the tournament was created.
 In the 2006 World Baseball Classic, they defeated Cuba in the finals and in the 2009 World Baseball Classic, Japan defeated its arch-rival of South Korea in 10 innings to defend their title.

 In the 2023 World Baseball Classic, they reclaimed their title by defeating the United States 3–2 in the Championship game.

 The national team is consistently ranked one of the best in the world by the World Baseball Softball Confederation.

+Attendances

+In the 2025 league season, 12 Japanese baseball clubs recorded an average home league attendance of at least 20,000: